-Aaron Schacht is President and CEO of BiomEdit, LLC, a recently established company focused on microbiome innovation for animal health.
+Aaron Schacht is CEO of BiomEdit, LLC, a recently established company focused on microbiome innovation for animal health.
 BiomEdit is a next generation animal health company leveraging the science of the microbiome and synthetic biology to introduce novel feed ingredients and medicines to address some of the most challenging conditions in livestock and pets.

 Schacht retired in 2021 from Elanco Animal Health (NYSE: ELAN) where since 2015 he led research and development (R&D), regulatory affairs and business development.
 During his time at Elanco, he transformed Elanco’s innovation model, building and integrating internal and external innovation strategies that positioned Elanco as a leading independent animal health company.
 Schacht led the strategic acquisition of Bayer Animal Health, Aratana Therapeutics and Kindred Biosciences.
 His R&D teams delivered more than a dozen new products to the market during his tenure including Interceptor Plus, Credelio, Galliprant, Clynav, Experior and Elura, while integrating the R&D capabilities and pipelines of Novartis Animal Health, Boehringer Ingelheim pet vaccines, Bayer Animal Health, Aratana, Prevtec and Kindred.
 Schacht was a member of the founding executive team that completed the carve out from parent Eli Lilly and Company, taking Elanco public in 2018.